souchtal/fti/docs/source/tutorial.rst

 To execute your implementation change directory to ${TUTORIAL_EXEC}/practice and execute the binary hdp.exe.

 Besides implementing the source code you need also to create an appropriate configuration file.
-Information about the options in the configuration file can be found here :ref:`_my-reference-configuration` and example configuration files can be found `here <Configuration-Examples>`_.
+Information about the options in the configuration file can be found here :ref:`configuration` and example configuration files can be found `here <Configuration-Examples>`_.

 .. code-block:: bash